jackdomleo7/Checka11y.css/features.md

   - They cannot be empty
   - They are reachable by assistive technologies (no `aria-hidden`)
 - Checks there aren't any `!important` in the inline styles
+- Checks usage `accesskey` attribute in elements should be avoided

 ---